ForumMagnum/ForumMagnum/README.md

 For information on how to create Playwright tests see [their documentation](https://playwright.dev/docs/writing-tests) and the existing tests in the `playwright` directory.

+The server can be accessed at `localhost:3456` for debugging.

+You can open the tests in a normal browser (for instance, to access the DOM inspector or debugger) with `PWDEBUG=console yarn playwright test`.
+It's strongly recommended to use the `-g` to only run a single test, as each test will open in a separate browser window.

 ### Where to branch off of

 Branch off of `master` and submit to `master`.
 Deploys occur when `master` is